nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 this stays a (dirty) hack by moving the user space zone at another place and change its permissions.

-The problem is that we just shift the issue: now, instead of deferencing a null pointer, attacker now has to influence the kernel to dereference another address, but as pageexec said, if we are at this point, this should the last of our concern :)\
+The problem is that we just shift the issue: now, instead of dereferencing a null pointer, attacker now has to influence the kernel to dereference another address, but as pageexec said, if we are at this point, this should the last of our concern :)\